gr-b/simpleVAE/README.md

 ## How to run
 1. Run `python3 run.py` to train the model (this creates `model.pt` in the `checkpoints` folder.
 2. Run `python3 visualize.py` to see the latent space for the model you just trained.

+There are also pretrained weights available, so you can just do step 2 if you want.